spencer-s-hodson/startup/README.md

 - **Text** - Each review leaves a 0-5 star rating, as well as text.
 - **Login** - Input box and submit button for login.
 - **Database** - The voting choices represent data pulled from the database.
 Previous sessions are also stored in a database, and are viewable from the History section
 - **WebSocket** - Displays all reviews from to the Homepage.
-Also a chat feature in the messages section
+Also a chat feature in the messages section.
+Finally, able to add assignments/tasks to take care of in the assignments section
--